Bomb-making materials and chemicals removed from Horseheads home

 Police say that Hilliard is believed to have worked alone based on the materials found inside his apartment, and is facing state charges at this time, criminal possession of a weapon in the first degree, but could face federal charges.

-According to a spokesperson from the Chemung County District Attorney’s Office, based on that charge alone, Hilliard could face a minimum of five years in prison with a maximum of 25 years, but more charges could be pending.
+According to the Assistant District Attorney for Chemung County, based on that charge alone, Hilliard could face a minimum of five years in prison with a maximum of 25 years, but more charges could be pending.

 When it comes to the materials found inside Hilliard’s apartment, police say they’re still not sure where it all came from, and can’t speak on a motive at this time.

-Note: UPDATE — State police have confirmed during a news conference on Thursday that bomb-making materials and chemicals were located inside the home of Michael Hilliard in Horseheads during the search earlier this week, causing a shutdown of a portion of downtown for three days.